dmwm/DAS/doc/sphinx/das_operations.rst

 Running DAS services
 --------------------

-DAS comes with 2 services

-- DAS cache server
-- DAS web server

-Both can either reside on a single node or can run on dedicated machines.
+DAS consists of multi-threaded DAS web and DAS analytics servers.
 Please refer to :ref:`DAS CMS operations <cms_operations>` section for deployment instructions and :ref:`DAS configuration <das_config>` section for description of configuration parameters.

 By CMS conventions DAS uses the following ports

-- 8211 for DAS cache server
 - 8212 for DAS web server
+- 8213 for DAS analytics server

 In order to start each of server you need to setup your environment, see :ref:`setup.sh <setup.sh>` file.
 For that use the following steps: